arnabsen1729/Lisp-Notes/README.md

 ## Setup

-We can use SBCL which is a high performance Common Lisp compiler.
-To set up our environment follow these steps based on you environment:
+We can use SBCL which is a high-performance Common Lisp compiler.
+To set up our environment follow these steps based on your environment:

 **Ubuntu/Debian**
 To install SBCL on either, just run: